Earlier this year we road tested the Hyundai Genesis in the UK and we liked it! For the 2016 model they’re adding even more.

 Hyundai interior design principles – safety, intuitiveness, and simplicity – guided the Genesis design team in designing all primary controls to deliver maximum ease of use.
 Ergonomic ease of reach and control have been meticulously evaluated and executed using a specially-designed laboratory tool created to measure occupant operational force for ergonomics.

 The interior surfaces have been developed to decrease relative interior reflections and brighten dashboard surfaces while high-grade materials such as genuine aluminum and matte-finish wood are available.
-Cohesion between the center fascia and audio controls has been ensured through a streamlined design, making the two separate sections appear as one.
-To ensure a luxurious feel, Genesis was intensely scrutinized for its use of materials, with extensive analysis of the relationship of different materials, their texture and color coordination.
+Cohesion between the centre fascia and audio controls has been ensured through a streamlined design, making the two separate sections appear as one.
+To ensure a luxurious feel, Genesis was intensely scrutinized for its use of materials, with extensive analysis of the relationship of different materials, their texture and colour coordination.

 Driver and passenger posture are optimized using enhanced seat pad density, improved seat support technologies, such as adjustable driver’s seat power bolsters and seat cushion extension.
 Genesis offer 12-way power front seats, including 4-way power lumbar, heated front seats with available ventilation, as well as heated rear seats on HTRAC AWD models.
 Seat materials and stitching quality utilize double, rather than single stitching.
 The driver’s seat incorporates functionality with an available air pressure pump and controller valve, providing seatback bolster adjustment through individual air cells located in the seat.
 With a total operating time under 8-seconds, the Genesis benefits from both a faster activation process and greater range of adjustment than many competitive rivals.